d2l-ai/d2l-en/chapter_convolutional-neural-networks/resnet.md

 ## Data Acquisition and Training

-Now we train ResNet on the Fashion-MNIST data set.
+We train ResNet on the Fashion-MNIST data set, just like before.
+The only thing that has changed is the learning rate that decreased again, due to the more complex architecture.

 ```{.python .input}
 lr, num_epochs, batch_size, ctx = 0.05, 5, 256, gb.try_gpu()